 After a few over salted disasters, I had a few winners and here is one of them.
 I have made this dish hundreds of times with no complaints.
 It works especially well at dish to pass events when it is re-warmed in a crock pot.

-Slice sausage into bite-sized pieces and brown in large pre-heated skillet pan (a cast-iron Dutch oven is ideal) over medium-high heat.
+THE JAMBALAYA Slice sausage into bite-sized pieces and brown in large pre-heated skillet pan (a cast-iron Dutch oven is ideal) over medium-high heat.
 Remove sausage from pan with slotted spoon and reserve drippings for next step.

 Defrost shrimp by running cold water over them in a colander.
 Save for later.